canjs/canjs/guides/getting-started-tutorial/application-foundations.md

 "constructor functions".
 Constructor functions create instances of objects.
 The extend function can take up to three arguments:

-1. name: string
+1. `name`: string
-2. staticProperties: object
+2. `staticProperties`: object
-3. instanceProperties: object
+3. `instanceProperties`: object

-The extend function behaves differently depending on the number of arguments you pass it.
-The name and staticProperties arugments are optional.
-For example, if you pass it one argument, it will be use the value you pass it to set its instanceProperties.
-If you pass it two arguments, it uses the first to set its staticProperties, and the second to set its instanceProperties.
-Finally, if you pass in all three arguments, the first will set its name, the second its staticProperties, and the third its instanceProperties.
+The `extend` function behaves differently depending on the number of arguments you pass it.
+The `name` and `staticProperties` arguments are optional.
+For example, if you pass it one argument, it will be use the value you pass it to set its `instanceProperties`.
+If you pass it two arguments, it uses the first to set its `staticProperties` and the second to set its `instanceProperties`.
+Finally, if you pass in all three arguments, the first will set its name, the second its `staticProperties`, and the third its `instanceProperties`.

-In the example below, we only want to pass in staticProperties.
+In the example below, we only want to pass in `staticProperties`.
 Therefore, we must call the function as follows:

 ```